Invest early; invest regularly for your child's future with an RESP

 Benefits and details

-- Often Tax efficientWithdraw funds for school at your child’s tax rate – which may be lower than yours
+Funds withdrawn for educational purposes are taxed at your child’s tax rate – which may be lower than yours

-- Defer taxesGenerally pay no tax on the growth in your investments until money is withdrawn
+Generally, you'll pay no tax on the growth of your investments until money is withdrawn

 How to apply

 To open an RESP, all beneficiaries must be under 21 years old.
 You can also transfer a Family Plan RESP opened with another financial institution.

 When you open an RESP, you’ll have the ability to apply for the Canada Education Savings Grant as well as additional government grants.
 Criteria for grants depends on the age of the beneficiaries, where you and the beneficiaries live in Canada and your family income.

 To apply for government grants when you open an RESP, beneficiaries must: